peterkuma/ccplot/download/index.md

 Known Issues
 ------------

+### 10 October 2015

+A bug in matplotlib 1.4.3 causes a warning to be printed:

+    matplotlib/collections.py:590: FutureWarning: elementwise comparison failed; returning scalar instead, but in the future will perform elementwise comparison

+It should be fixed in matplotlib 1.5.0.

 ### 4 June 2013

 There is a bug with python-dap which causes a warning to be printed: